DuPont Manual High School: Academics

 Manual focused on industrial training early in its history, but by the late 1970s it had a standard curriculum.
 In 1980, Iowa Test of Basic Skills scores ranked Manual 23rd out of the 24 high schools in the county.
 Under principal Joe Liedtke, academics improved, especially after Manual became a magnet school in 1984 and could attract students from throughout the county.

 All students enroll in one of five magnet programs.
 The High School University (HSU) magnet offers a traditional college preparatory curriculum with electives.
 The Math/Science/Technology (MST) magnet specifically prepares students for college programs in engineering, science and math.
 Minimal requirements for MST students include courses in algebra, trigonometry, calculus (including mandatory AP Calculus), biology, chemistry and computer programming.
 The Journalism & Communication (J&C) magnet focuses on journalism, publishing, and media production.
 To earn class credit, J&C students can participate in the creation of the school's national award-winning publications and productions: yearbook (The Crimson), a city-wide youth newsmagazine (On the Record), literary magazine (One Blue Wall), a school news website (RedEye) and a daily morning television show called CSPN-TV, which is streamed online and broadcast to classrooms.
 The J&C program was formerly known as CMA (Communications and Media Arts), but the name was changed so that the Manual program's specific emphasis on journalism would be reflected in the name, distinguishing the magnet from others in the district with similar names.

 Admission to the HSU, MST and J&C magnets are decided by a committee of Manual teachers based on academic performance as measured by prior school grades and the Commonwealth Accountability Testing System, although extracurricular involvement is also considered.
-J&C applicants also participate in an on-demand writing assessment.
 The acceptance rate to each magnet varies with the number of applicants in any given year; in the mid-1990s about a third of applicants to these three magnets were selected each year.
 Admission the other two magnets, Visual Arts and the Youth Performing Arts School, are decided based primarily on auditions.